stax76/Flow.Launcher.Plugin.Favorites/README.md

 There is a context menu to copy to the clipboard and to run as admin.

-It's a huge task to define all apps, files, folders, URLs and command lines manually, the great reward is getting clean results that are not cluttered with never used entries, there is full control over the results.
-Personally I use only two plugins:
-Favorites (Alt+Space) and Browser Bookmarks (Shift+Space, b keyword).

-Tip 1: To edit the favorites conf file use an advanced text editor like VS Code, Sublime Text or NeoVim.
+Tip 1: To edit the favorites conf file use an text editor.
 Put new entries on top so you don't have to navigate to the bottom all the time.
 After editing the conf file refresh the definitions by pressing F5 in Flow Launchers main window.

 Tip 2: For Microsoft Store (UWP/MSIX) apps navigate File Explorer to `Shell:AppsFolder`, in there you can search for apps and create shortcuts (.lnk files) using the context menu.

 ![Screenshot](Screenshot.jpg)